m-adams/otel-rag/LAB_INSTRUCTIONS.md

 2. **Uncomment the span definitions**: Run the `start-app-with-otel.sh` script to start the application (don't forget to comment the `if True:` block which handles indent changes in the code).
 3. **Interact with the chatbot**: Have a few conversations, including a question that will search Elastic.
 4. **Check Kibana**: Go to the APM section to see the spans you defined in the code.
+5. **Install OpenTelemetry Instrumentation for OpenAI**: Run `pip install opentelemetry-instrumentation-openai` to add OpenTelemetry support for OpenAI API calls.
+6. **Check the improved trace**: Run the `start-app-with-otel.sh` script to start the application.
+Generate some traffic and then check the waterfall for your improved trace to see the details of the OpenAI API call.

 ## Audit Logging
 1. **Enhance audit logging**: Improve the existing simple audit log by adding more information.